Effort Certification (Time & Effort) for Fall 2017 is online.

-The system is available for certification on February 1, 2015 on BOSS.
-All effort reports must be certified by March 2, 2015.
+The system is available for certification as of February 1, 2018 on BOSS.
+All effort reports must be certified by March 2, 2018.

 The purpose of the online system is to make it easier for employees and principal investigators to certify their effort on projects and to ensure that reports are accurate and completed in a timely manner.

-All employees paid through federal grants, Principal Investigators, and Unit Administrators are required to attend a training session on Effort Certification.
+All employees paid through federal grants, principal investigators, and unit administrators are required to attend a training session on Effort Certification (see details below).
 Each individual is only required to attend one session.

-1. An email will be sent to all employees, PIs, and Unit Administrators when an effort report is available to be certified and/or review.
+1. An email will be sent to all employees, PIs, and Unit Administrators when an effort report is available to be certified and/or reviewed.

 2. An email reminder will be sent if the effort report has not been certified after one week.

 3. An email will be sent to the dean listing the names of the employees in their college who have not certified their effort reports after two weeks.

 4. An email will be sent to the Provost listing the names of the employees who have not certified their effort reports after three weeks.

 After 30 days, the following penalties will be imposed for not completing an effort report:

 First offense: Indirect cost distribution to the PI, Department and Dean will be held until the certification is completed.